tkaabbc/vscode-px-transform/README.md

 2px -> 4px: ![](/source/px-to-px-demo.gif)

-The use of this extension is very simple:
+Using this extension is easy:

 1. Install it.